* Fed reduces asset purchases, upgrades economy assessment

 * GDP shows stronger economic growth than expected in Q2

-NEW YORK, July 30 (Reuters) - The S&P 500 was near flat on Wednesday after the Federal Reserve gave a rosier assessment of the U.S. economy while reaffirming that it is in no hurry to raise interest rates.
+NEW YORK, July 30 The S&P 500 and Nasdaq ended higher on Wednesday after the Federal Reserve gave a rosier assessment of the U.S. economy while reaffirming that it is in no hurry to raise interest rates.

-Among the biggest positives were financial shares, with the S&P financial index up 0.4 percent, helping to support the S&P 500.
-Shares of Wells Fargo gained 1.1 percent to $52.09.
+Among the biggest positives were bank shares, with the S&P financial index up 0.4 percent, helping to support the S&P 500.
+Shares of Wells Fargo gained 1.1 percent to $52.10.

 "We got the taper as expected, and the real viewpoint of the committee is they can keep monetary policy accommodative even after we reach our inflation and employment goals," said Art Hogan, chief market strategist at Wunderlich Securities in New York.

-The Dow and S&P 500 both briefly traded higher following the Fed statement.
+The S&P 500 had traded lower ahead of the Fed announcement.

 Earlier Wednesday, government data showed gross domestic product grew at a 4 percent annualized rate in the second quarter, above the 3 percent rate that had been expected and a sharp reversal from the weather-impacted first quarter, when the economy contracted a revised 2.1 percent.